awsdocs/aws-direct-connect-user-guide/doc_source/Troubleshooting.md

 ## Troubleshooting Layer 3/4 \(Network/Transport\) Issues<a name="ts-layer-3"></a>

-If your AWS Direct Connect physical connection is up and you can ping the Amazon peer IP address, but your virtual interface is down and the BGP peering session cannot be established, use the following steps to troubleshoot the issue\.
+Consider a situation where your AWS Direct Connect physical connection is up and you can ping the Amazon peer IP address\.
+If your virtual interface is down and the BGP peering session cannot be established, use the following steps to troubleshoot the issue:

 1. Ensure that your BGP local Autonomous System Number \(ASN\) and Amazon's ASN are configured correctly\.